NengQian/fluid_simulation/README.md

 # QUICK START
 Run the simulator from main.cpp.
 When click the terminate box in the gui of our simulation, the simulation will stop and then store all data to disk.

+# CMake
+use the following command to enable O3 optimization
+> cmake .. -DCMAKE_BUILD_TYPE=Release